Shawon5030/History-Of-All-Programming-Language-/Python.md

 Just-in-time Python compilers have been developed, but are now unsupported:

 Google began a project named Unladen Swallow in 2009: this project aimed to speed up the Python interpreter five-fold by using LLVM, and improve multithreading capability for scaling to thousands of cores,[164] while typical implementations are limited by the global interpreter lock.
+Psyco is a discontinued just-in-time specializing compiler, which integrates with CPython and transforms bytecode to machine code at runtime.
+The emitted code is specialized for certain data types and is faster than standard Python code.
+Psyco does not support Python 2.7 or later.